bengus-khan/snakefarm-ccms/README.md

 The server application consists of the following modules:
 - **Data:** MongoDB database containing all user content, build data and formatting data.
 - **DB-Interact:** Database management engine built in Python environment.
 Utilizes PyMongo library to manage all interactions with MongoDB database.
 Automates optipng utility to optimize uploaded images.
 Utilizes Git for version control.
 CLI and Flask API.
 - **Pipeline:** Document validation and transformation engine built in Python environment with Java installed.
-Utilizes SCons library to automate the transformation of content from source format into externally usable formats such as HTML, PDF, and XLIFF.
+Utilizes either the SCons library or simpler custom scripts to automate the transformation of content from source format into externally usable formats such as HTML, PDF, and XLIFF.
 Apache FOP and xsltproc are the two main processors that handle actual document transformation.
 CLI and Flask API.

 The client application will be built in Java, utilizing either the Swing or JavaFX framework.
 It consists of the following modules:
 - **GUI-Core:** The main user interface.